peopleware/openapi/resource/search-and-to-many-associations.md

 type `R` or only identified, both programmatically, as to humans, by the identity or properties of the associated `X` and `Y`.
 In the example, imagine `Y` resources are identified by humans by the `name` property.
-When the associated `R` resources of `X` resource `/some-service/v1/x/123` are shown in its details, the user needs to see the `name` of the `Y` resource on which the represented `R` resource depends.
+When the associated `R` resources of `X` resource `/some-service/v1/x/123` are shown in its details, the user needs to see the `name` of the `Y` resource to which the represented `R` resource has a to-one association.

 The UI can get the collection of to-many associated resources for given resource by executing a search request, with a `mode`, on the search service, with

 - `discriminators` set to the discriminator of the resource type of the elements of the collection, and
-- `dependency` set to the canonical URI of the given resource.
+- `toOneAssociation` set to the canonical URI of the given resource.

 In the example, to get the collection of associated `R` resources for `/some-service/v1/x/123`, the UI executes the search request